 Adult or Older Child’s Job:

 Mix the nuts and cheese into the risotto mixture.

-Using a tablespoon scoop up spoonfuls of the mixture and shape into rounds.
+- Using a tablespoon, scoop up spoonfuls of the mixture and shape it into rounds.
 (See photo below.)

-Lay each burger in the flour and turn over to make sure both sides are coated.
+- Lay each burger in the flour, and turn it over to make sure both sides are coated.